I’m calling it – spring cleaning is out. Grabbing some incredible deals on coffee gear in the Amazon Big Spring Sale is IN.

 We almost never see Jura espresso machines in the sales so when we do, we run.
 Fast!

-Okay the discount might not be a huge percentage but when you’re dropping this kind of cash, every little helps.
+Okay, the discount might be pretty small.
+But when you’re dropping this kind of cash, every little helps.

 The E6 specializes in black coffee, cappuccino, and macchiato.
 It’s not an extensive list of drinks, but if you drink one of those, you’ll struggle to find something else that makes them quite as well as this machine.